TerryV8/aws_amplify_netflix_2022/README.md

 Install Amplify libraries
 `npm install aws-amplify @aws-amplify/ui-react`

+Next, we need to configure Amplify on the client so that we can use it to interact with our backend services.

+Open src/index.js and add the following code below the last import:

+`import { Amplify } from 'aws-amplify';`
+`import awsExports from './aws-exports';` `Amplify.configure(awsExports);`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).